indmillr/js/incDec/README.md

 # Increment/Decrement/Clear button

-GOALS:
+GOALS:<br>
--- Create buttons to increment, decrement, and reset a displayed number -- Adjust color of the displayed number depending on positive/negative status
+-- Create buttons to increment, decrement, and reset a displayed number<br>
+-- Adjust color of the displayed number depending on positive/negative status